Your Credit Score

-Talking openly with your future husband or wife about the impact of marriage on your finances is important.
-Having regular, honest conversations about your finances is a good way to gain an understanding of your different views towards money and savings.
-You might have different attitudes to taking on debt, for instance, or to budgeting and spending.
-Being open about these areas can help to reduce the risk of conflict and help you both make better decisions together.
+Talking openly about finances is important.
+It’s good to get an understanding of your different views towards budgeting, spending and debts.
+Being open about these things can reduce the risk of conflict and help you make better decisions together.

 We’ve worked with MoneyHelper to support you and your partner to have important and useful conversations about money.

 We also have some tools and information as you start to plan your big day.